In Bolivia, we're working on HIV advocacy to help protect marginalised communities from discrimination, and sharing vital prevention information.

 - 25.4% of MSM are living with HIV.

-- 4.3% of sex workers are living with HIV.
+- 22.6% of transgender people are living with HIV.

 Our work with IDH focuses on education, awareness, training and advocacy to help people take control of their own sexual health and better protect themselves from the risk of HIV.